schancel/spec/may-2018-reenabled-opcodes.md

 **Floor division**

-Note: that when considering integer division and modulo operations with negative operands the rules applied in the C language and most languages (with Python being a notable exception) differ from the strict mathematical definition.
+Note that when considering integer division and modulo operations with negative operands, the rules applied in the C language and most languages (with Python being a notable exception) differ from the strict mathematical definition.
 Script follows the C language set of rules.
 Namely:
 1. Non-integer quotients are rounded towards zero